How To Install Apache web server on Debian 11

 After these, it’s recommended to set up Apache virtual hosts on Debian 11.
 Let’s see how it works.

-How to set up Apache Virtual Hosts on Debian 11
+Step 5 – Set up Apache Virtual Hosts File on Debian 11

 The concept of virtual hosts allows more than one Web site on one system or Web server.